tbenthompson/cppimport/README.md

 ### Can I import my model concurrently?

-It's safe to use `cppimport` to import a module concurrently using multiple threads, processes or even machines!
+It's (mostly) safe to use `cppimport` to import a module concurrently using multiple threads, processes or even machines!
+There's an exception if your filesystem does not support file locking - see the next section.

 Before building a module, `cppimport` obtains a lockfile preventing other processors from building it at the same time - this prevents clashes that can lead to failure.
 Other processes will wait maximum 10 mins until the first process has built the module and load it.
 If your module does not build within 10 mins then it will timeout.